What Are The Treatments for

 Sclerotherapy is a minimally invasive procedure that’s performed here in our office.
 During the treatment, Dr. Ellie uses a fine needle to inject an FDA-approved sclerosing agent called Asclera® directly into the veins you’d like to treat.
 During the injections, you may feel a brief sensation of discomfort that dissipates within a few seconds.
 Since Dr. Ellie needs access to your legs for treatment, it’s a good idea to wear shorts or a skirt to your appointment.

 After your treatment, you’ll need to avoid contact sports and high-impact activity for a couple of days.
 However, light walking is permitted.
 Provided you don’t work a physically demanding job, you can return to work the day after your appointment.
-Dr. Ellie also recommends wearing special compression hose on your legs for several days after treatment.
+Dr. Ellie also recommends wearing a special compression hose on your legs for several days after treatment.

 It takes some time for the veins to react to the sclerosing agent, and you’ll start to see the preliminary results of your sclerotherapy treatment within about 6 weeks.